 Omertaa, journal for Applied Anthropology, was launched in January, 2007.
-It is an international peer reviewed journal, with an academic board, publishing on issues which belong to the broader field of Applied Anthropology and related issues.
-The offices are located in Ghent (Belgium), which is also the residence of the supporting organisation: Expeditions, Research in Applied Anthropology.
+It is an international peer reviewed journal, with an academic board, publishing on issues which belong to the broader field of Anthropology and related issues.
+The offices are located in Ghent (Belgium), which is also the residence of the supporting organization: Expeditions, Research in Applied Anthropology.

-The concept 'Omertà' is commonly known in the meaning given to it through popular movies and literature in the late 30's as a code of silence practised by the Mafia; a refusal to give evidence to the police about criminal activities.
-The 'Omertà' as it is seen in the perspective of this journal traces the concept back to its underlying cultural form.
-It is a widely known and applied social system of peasant cultures of which we can find the basics in every culture: the conspiracy of silence.
+The concept 'Omertà' is commonly known as a code of silence practised by "Mafia".
+Its use in movies and literature from the late 30's onwards further narrowed down its popular meaning to a refusal to give evidence to police about criminal activities.
+The 'Omertà’ this journal refers to, traces back to its underlying cultural form.
+It was a widespread social system in peasant cultures of which the basics are present in every culture: the conspiracy of silence.
 The etymology of the word is often traced back to its presumed Spanish roots where it refers to 'manliness' (hombredad).
 We however prefer the Latin roots: a dialectal alteration of umiltà (humility, modesty, from Latin humilitās).
 As ethnographers and social scientists, let us be considerate about the words we choose and humble in the way we put them out there.

 Expeditions wants to promote the integration of anthropological perspectives and methods in social and cultural issues; to plead for public policy based upon sound research; to promote public recognition of anthropology as a profession; and to support the continuing professionalization of the field.
 Expeditions pursues its mission and purpose by: